kmusayeva/GlobalAMFPred/README.md

 ## AMF Prediction

-This project addresses soil microbiome prediction problem in the context of multi-label classification.
-The focus here is specifically on arbuscular mycorrhizal fungi (AMF).
-The AMF data used is publicly available on [Global AM Fungi](https://globalamfungi.com/) website.
+This project is dedicated to the analysis and prediction of arbuscular mycorrhizal fungi (AMF) data obtained from [Global AM Fungi](https://globalamfungi.com/) website.

-See the [GlobalAMF.ipynb] for preliminary analysis of the data.
+See the [GlobalAMF.ipynb] for preliminary analysis (still ongoing) of the data.

 Predictive models used are: